There are a number of gift arrangements through which you can contribute real estate to Barnard and achieve financial and tax benefits.

 If you would like to leave your home to Barnard at your death, but would like to realize tax benefits now, it is possible to do so through a gift arrangement called a retained life estate.
 A donor can claim a federal income tax deduction for a portion of the value of the property (the “remainder” interest), and remains responsible for all the taxes, maintenance, and insurance while she is alive.
 If at any time the donor decides to move from the property, the gift can be accelerated and an additional income tax deduction may be possible.

 You can make a significant impact on Barnard with a gift a real estate.
 Gifts of real estate can be quite complex and there are many details to consider.
 For any gift of real estate, a donor must have her own legal counsel.
-To discuss the ways you can use real estate to support Barnard’s mission, please contact Audra Lewton, Senior Associate Director, Planned Giving, at email@example.com or (212) 870-2534.
+To discuss the ways you can use real estate to support Barnard’s mission, please contact Audra Lewton, Director of Gift and Estate Planning, at email@example.com or (212) 870-2534.

 Office of Development